harikrishnannalinakumar/Stratya2D/README.md

 # Straya2D - Decompaction and Backstripping

 Straya2D enhances traditional basin analysis by extending 1D decompaction and backstripping methodologies to a 2D framework using seismic cross-sections.
-This Python-based tool leverages image processing techniques to integrate horizon extraction, depth normalization, and Monte Carlo Simulation for uncertainty quantification.
+This Python-based tool leverages image processing techniques to integrate horizon extraction, depth normalisation, and Monte Carlo Simulation for uncertainty quantification.

 ## Features